Household Consumption Responses to Unanticipated Labor Market Transitions (with Javier Gardeazabal) (Review of Economics of the Household. 2025)

 We estimate the effect of unemployment on cultural expenditure, income, and the income elasticity of cultural demand.
 When a household member enters an unemployment spell, households reduce cultural expenditure, and their income falls.
 Unemployment does not affect participation in cultural markets, and participating households exhibit larger income elasticity.
 The reduction in cultural expenditure and income is larger for men and individuals who hold a tertiary education degree tend to experience a larger income fall and a smaller cultural expenditure reduction.
 We find that the reduction in cultural expenditure is much larger during a recession, while the effect of unemployment on household income does not fluctuate that much over the business cycle.

-Labor Market Stability and Fertility Decisions (With Joan Monras and Javier Vazquez-Grenno)
+Labor Market Prospects and the Fertility and Location Decisions of Immigrants (With Joan Monras and Javier Vazquez-Grenno).
+Revise and Resubmit at Regional Science and Urban Economics.

-This paper studies how fertility decisions respond to an improvement in job stability using variation from the large and unexpected regularization of undocumented immigrants in Spain implemented during the first half of 2005.
-This policy change improved substantially the labor market opportunities of affected men and women, many of which left the informality of house keeping service sectors toward more formal, stable, and higher paying jobs in larger firms (Elias et al., 2023).
-In this paper, we estimate the effects of the regularization on fertility rates using two alternative difference-in-differences strategies that compare fertility behavior of “eligible” and “non-eligible” candidate women to obtain the legal status, both on aggregate and at the local level.
-Our findings suggest that gaining work permits leads to a significant increase in women fertility.
-Our preferred estimates indicate that the regularization increased fertility rates among affected women by around 5 points, which is a 10 percent increase.
+This paper studies how fertility decisions respond to an improvement in labor market prospects using variation from the large and unexpected regularization of undocumented immigrants in Spain implemented during the first half of 2005.
+This policy change substantially improved the labor market opportunities of affected individuals, especially women, many of whom left the informality of housekeeping service sectors for more formal, stable, and higher paying jobs.
+We estimate that this improvement in labor market conditions increased fertility rates using two alternative difference-in-differences strategies that compare the fertility behavior of “eligible” and “non-eligible” candidate women to obtain legal status, both on aggregate and at the local level.
+Our preferred estimates indicate that the regularization increased fertility rates among affected women by 12.6 percent.